datacoves/dbt-coves/docs/header.rst

 dbt-coves is a complimentary CLI tool for `dbt <https://www.getdbt.com>`_ that allows users to quickly apply `Analytics Engineering <https://www.getdbt.com/what-is-analytics-engineering/>`_ best practices.

-⚠️ **dbt-coves is in alpha version, don’t use on your prod models unless you have tested it in a safe place before.**
+⚠️ **dbt-coves is in alpha version.
+Don’t use on your prod models unless you have tested it before.**

 Here's the tool in action
 -------------------------